MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 ## What is a parallel job?

 When you define a pipeline, you can define it as a collection of [jobs](../process/phases.md).
 When a pipeline runs, you can run multiple jobs as part of that pipeline.
-Each job consumes a *parallel job* that runs on an agent.
+Each running job consumes a *parallel job* that runs on an agent.
 When there aren't enough parallel jobs available for your organization, the jobs are queued up and run one after the other.

 In Azure Pipelines, you can run parallel jobs on Microsoft-hosted infrastructure or your own (self-hosted) infrastructure.
+Each parallel job allows you to run a single job at a time in your organization.
 You do not need to pay for parallel jobs if you are using an on-premises server.
 The concept of parallel jobs only applies to Azure DevOps Services.

 ### Microsoft-hosted vs. self-hosted parallel jobs
 If you want to run your jobs on machines that Microsoft manages, use _Microsoft-hosted parallel jobs_.
 Your jobs will run on [Microsoft-hosted agents](../agents/hosted.md).